ophub/amlogic-s9xxx-armbian/documents/README.md

 #### 8.2.5 Installation method for Chainedbox-L1-Pro

-The method is reproduced from [cc747](https://post.smzdm.com/p/a4wkdo7l/)'s tutorial.
-Flashing requires entering the Maskrom mode.
-Make Chainedbox-L1-Pro in a power-off state, unplug all cables.
-With a USB male-to-male cable, one end is inserted into the USB2.0 interface of Chainedbox-L1-Pro, and the other end is inserted into the computer.
-Insert a paperclip into the Reset hole and press and hold it.
-Insert the power cord.
-Wait a few seconds until the `discovered a LOADER device` appears at the bottom of the RKDevTool box before releasing the paperclip.
-Switch RKDevTool to `Advanced Features` and click the `Enter Maskrom` button, prompting `Found a MASKROM device`.
+This method is based on [cc747](https://post.smzdm.com/p/a4wkdo7l/)'s tutorial.
+Power off the Chainedbox-L1-Pro and unplug all cables.
+Connect a USB male-to-male cable between the USB 2.0 port on the Chainedbox-L1-Pro and your computer.
+Insert a paperclip into the Reset hole and hold it down, then plug in the power cord.
+Wait until `discovered a LOADER device` appears at the bottom of RKDevTool, then release the paperclip.
+Switch to `Advanced Features` and click `Enter Maskrom` until `Found a MASKROM device` appears.
 Right-click to add an item.

 - Address `0xCCCCCCCC`, name `Boot`, path [select](https://github.com/ophub/u-boot/tree/main/u-boot/rockchip/chainedbox) `rk3328_loader_v1.14.249.bin`.
 - Address `0x00000000`, name `system`, path select the `Armbian.img` system to be flashed.